MarcelloPerathoner/osrm-backend/docs/areas.md

 You must also keep multipolygon relations, so that you can use the name on the relation for turn directions.
 (Remember that the ways in the relation are untagged.)
-In your profile's setup function add or edit the `relation_types` sequence to include the type "multipolygon":
+In your profile's setup function add or edit the @ref relation_types sequence to include the type `multipolygon`:

 ```lua
 function setup()